Thumb Arthritis Solutions at Nebraska Hand & Shoulder Institute, P.C.

 Surgical Treatment

+Our skilled team administers several surgical procedures under regional or general anesthesia.
 Surgery is usually done under regional anesthesia by numbing from the hand to the shoulder or general anesthesia as an outpatient.
-Surgical treatment of CMC arthritis has evolved over the past 60 years and can be generally categorized into 4 different options:
+Surgical treatment of CMC arthritis has evolved over the past 60 years and can be generally categorized into 5 different options:

 X-Ray Before Tight Rope Suspension Surgery